mui/mui-x/docs/data/data-grid/events/events.md

 Check out the examples in the [Catalog of events](#catalog-of-events) below to determine if a given event has a dedicated prop.
 :::

-The following demo shows how to subscribe to the `rowClick` event using the `onRowClick` prop.
-Try it by clicking on any row.
+The following demo shows how to subscribe to the `rowClick` event using the `onRowClick` prop—try it out by clicking on any row:

 {{"demo": "SubscribeToEventsProp.js", "bg": "inline", "defaultCodeOpen": false}}